 What Are the Different Types of Mortgages

-There are several options for first time buyers when it comes to mortgages.
-There isn’t necessarily one that is better than the other, but there might be one that’s the best fit for you.
+There are several options for first-time buyers when it comes to mortgages.
+There isn’t necessarily better than the other, but there might be one that’s the best fit for you.

 Conventional (conforming) Mortgages